gocd/www.go.cd/getting-started/part-3.md

 extra_headers: "<link rel='stylesheet' href='/css/getting-started.css'>"
 ---

-In <a href="https://go.cd/getting-started/part-1.html">Part 1</a> of this guide, the concepts of Go Server, Go Agents, pipelines, materials, stages, jobs and tasks were introduced.
+In <a href="https://go.cd/getting-started/part-1.html">Part 1</a> of this guide, the concepts of GoCD Server, GoCD Agents, pipelines, materials, stages, jobs and tasks were introduced.
 You were also able to get a simple pipeline with a single stage, job and task each working.